-The proposed instructional design is done for four reasons.
+Use of the Dick and Carey model affects our project in a number of ways.
 First, we are introducing the fundamental computing concepts in the context of real-world “big data”.
 While not unique, the preponderance of computing curriculum have been developed with other points of view (e.g., “toy” examples, games, multimedia) or no clear overarching theme.
-Thus, applying the disciplined approach of instructional design will help us to insure the highest quality of curriculum development.
-Second, instructional design will help us to continue the continuous assessment and improvement of the course because the model has a clearer connection between assessment and learning objectives.
-Third, the completed instructional design for a concept (e.g., “properties” or “abstraction”) provides a guide for how this design (including its materials, methods, and assessment) can be adopted and adapted by others [REF].
-Such dissemination is facilitated because the design exposes the deeper instructional rationale to potential adopters.
+Thus, applying the disciplined approach of ID helps us to insure the highest quality of curriculum development.
+Second, ID helps us with continuous assessment and improvement of the course, because the Dick and Carey model has a clearer connection between assessment and learning objectives.
+Third, the completed design for a concept (e.g., “properties” or “abstraction”) provides a guide for how this design (including its materials, methods, and assessment) can be adopted and adapted by others [REF].
+Such dissemination is facilitated because the design process exposes the deeper instructional rationale to potential adopters.
 In contrast, merely providing data streams, project ideas, or technology does not provide an adopter with a framework to understand whether or how these materials would improve the learning environment of their students.
 Fourth, we offer our experience as an exemplar for others in the computer science education community to emulate.
-In this way we help to spread the best practice of course design.
+In this way we help to spread best practice for curriculum design.